A Prototype Learning Tool

 Part of a Larger Idea —

-• The sketch assumes a profile template that reflects innovation’s constant forces, with tags that highlight innovation’s many elements of variation.
+• The sketch is much more ambitious than this prototype.
+In particular, the sketch assumes an innovation profile template that reflects innovation’s constant forces, with tags that highlight its many types of variation.
+This site’s prototype examples do not yet include that level of sophistication, but they may eventually!

 An Ongoing World’s Fair of Innovation —

-artgalleryThe ideal experience of visiting an eventual online gallery of innovation profiles might be like visiting a hands-on world’s fair or museum or trade-show:
+artgalleryThe ideal experience of visiting an eventual searchable, online gallery of innovation profiles might be like visiting a hands-on world’s fair or museum or trade-show … online:

-Wings and special exhibits could be curator-determined, but also interactive, such that visitors could customize, archive, tag, and share their own collections.
+But innovation’s many variations would be equally visible, including as wings and special exhibits that are either curator-determined or devised by visitors, who could customize, archive, tag, and share their own collections.
 Visitors also could receive notices of (or search for) new profiles.

-A wing’s cluster of profiles might reflect any combination of the constants and variables.
+A wing’s cluster of profiles might reflect any combination of innovation’s many variations.
 For example, curated wings might feature profiles of offerings that are:

 • world changing